Word embeddings — word2vec and vectors that mean something

 With pre-processing done, let’s look at how the training algorithm uses these pairs.

-It’s the same shape as MNIST: each MNIST example pairs an image with its digit label, and here each skip-gram pair (c, t) pairs the center word c (input) with one context word t (label).
+It’s similar to MNIST: each MNIST example pairs an image with its digit label, and here each skip-gram pair (c, t) pairs the center word c (input) with one context word t (target).
 For (sat, cat): feed sat in, get back a predicted distribution over the vocabulary, compare it against cat, take an SGD step.
 Then the next pair.

 Before we can feed anything into the network, we need to represent the word as a vector of numbers.